AdguardTeam/AdguardKnowledgeBase/01.general/09.license-key/docs.en.md

 <a name="key"></a>
 #### What is AdGuard license key?

-License key is a unique symbol sequence that activates AdGuard.
-License key is required for AdGuard’s work after trial period's expiration.
+A license key is a unique symbol sequence that activates AdGuard.
+A license key is required for AdGuard to work after the trial period's expiration.
 There are two types of licenses available:

 1. **Personal** - This license key allows you to activate AdGuard on **any three** devices.